natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

 Parser import
 ^^^^^^^^^^^^^^

-In parse_dhcp_snooping.py, the last two lines will only be executed if the script has been called as a main script.
+In parse_dhcp_snooping.py, the last two lines will only be executed if script has been called as a main script.

 .. code:: python